 - Utilization of positive reinforcement to increase retention of component parts and skills

 As research into ASD continues, how the world looks for these students will become clearer.
 Based on what is known of that world so far, these systems and techniques work for both teachers and the children and adolescents they're teaching.
-The Austism Spectrum Disorder’s Endorsement we offer at SJU can help you have a positive impact on your students with ASD.
-Contact us for more information on earning an advanced degree to teach students with ASD, or apply online.
+The Autism Spectrum Disorder Endorsement we offer at SJU can help you have a positive impact on your students with ASD.
+Request more information below on earning an advanced degree to teach students with ASD, or apply online.